-- 145. Article 32 on transparency measures states that "the European Parliament shall make public, under the authority of its Authorising Officer or under that of the Authority, [the following information] on a website created for that purpose."
-Despite this requirement for information to be published on a single website, practice has shown that neither the European Parliament nor the APPF feel responsible for the implemtation of this provision leading to separate information being published on separate websites, with the subsequent loss of visibility and transparency for citizens and other individuals. - 146.
-In order to adequately meet the goal of gathering all relevant information concerning European political parties on a single website, Article 32(1) could be revised to ensure the accessibility of all required information on a single website (such as, for example, the website of the APPF).
-This is another argument in favour of the rationalisation of controlling functions concerning European political parties; oversight would be enhanced if it were entrusted to a single actor (see Recommendation 14 and Recommendation 28).
+242. Article 32 on transparency measures states that "the European Parliament shall make public, under the authority of its Authorising Officer or under that of the Authority, [the following information] on a website created for that purpose."130 Despite this requirement for information to be published on a single website, practice has shown that neither the European Parliament nor the APPF feel responsible for the implementation of this provision - leading to separate information being published on separate websites, with the subsequent loss of visibility and transparency for citizens and other individuals.